 'Tidal Wave': Hundreds Of Coast Guard Families Show Up To Pop-Up Boston Food Pantry

 With many federal workers now losing hope that they'll get a paycheck this week, stress is mounting.
-But so are some efforts to help the hundreds of thousands affected by the ongoing shutdown — including in Massachusetts, where about 8,000 federal workers live.
+But so are some efforts to help the hundreds of thousands affected by the ongoing shutdown — including about 8,000 in Massachusetts.

-In Boston this week, a pop-up food pantry opened up for men and women of the Coast Guard, the only branch of the armed services working without pay.
+In Boston this week, a pop-up food pantry opened for men and women of the Coast Guard, the only branch of the armed services working without pay.

 Coasties, as they're called, who usually rush to rescue others in peril, stepped up to help their own, forming a bucket brigade to ferry 30,000 pounds of groceries off trucks and onto shelves in the corner of a cafeteria.
 They stocked everything from milk to medicine, and cereal to celery, all free for the taking.

-Don Cox, president of the Massachusetts Military Support Foundation, that's running the pantry, says nearly 200 families stopped in to help themselves to food, in the first few hours it was open.
+Don Cox, president of the Massachusetts Military Support Foundation, which is running the pantry, says nearly 400 families stopped in to help themselves to food in the first two days it was open.
 At the same time, Cox says an existing pantry for military families on Cape Cod is handing out more in two days than it usually does in a month.

 "We've been hit hard with the baby food, the diapers.
-I mean it's just a tidal wave," he says during a break, then turns to one of his donor partners, "That reminds me I'm out of diapers again."
+I mean it's just a tidal wave," he says during a break, then turns to one of his donor partners.
+"That reminds me, I'm out of diapers again."

-Jenny James, wife of a coastguardsman and mother of two, was among those who came in to "shop" this week.
+Jenny James, wife of a coast guardsman and mother of two, was among those who came in to "shop" this week.
 She says she was shocked when she first saw how much was available.

 "Honestly, I was really blown away," she says.
 "It's actually very relieving."